 The 2014 Quadrennial Defense Review (QDR) established innovation as a central line of effort in the United States' (US') national Defense strategy.
 The US' decisive military advantage over its adversaries and peer competitors is steadily eroding.
-Consequently, under section 879 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2017 (Pub.
-L. 114-328) Contracting Officers may acquire innovative commercial items, technologies, or services using a competitive procedure called a Commercial Solutions Opening (CSO).
-Under the CSO, DoD may competitively select proposals received in response to a general solicitation, similar to a Broad Agency Announcement, based on proposal review by Government scientific, technological, or other subject-matter experts.
-CSO use in accordance with Class Deviation 2022-00007 is considered competitive for the purposes of 10 U.S.C. chapter 127 and FAR 6.102.
+Consequently, under section 803 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 2022 (Pub.
+L. 117-81) Contracting Officers may acquire innovative commercial items, technologies, or services using a competitive procedure called a Commercial Solutions Opening (CSO) using DoD Class Deviation 2022-O00007.
+Under a CSO, DoD may competitively select proposals received in response to a general solicitation, similar to a Broad Agency Announcement, based on proposal review by Government scientific, technological, or other subject-matter experts.
+CSO use in accordance with the Class Deviation is considered competitive for the purposes of 10 U.S.C. chapter 127 and FAR 6.102.
 Contracting officers shall treat items, technologies, and services acquired under a CSO as commercial items.
 The full definition of commercial items, i.e., products and services, under FAR 2.101 applies.
 This CSO includes no requirement for a commercial product or service to be an already-developed, off-the-shelf item.

-This CSO seeks innovative, commercial technologies proposed to create new DAF solutions or potential new capabilities fulfilling requirements, closing capability gaps, or providing potential technological advancements.
+This CSO seeks innovative commercial technologies proposed to create new DAF solutions or potential new capabilities that fulfill requirements, close capability gaps, and provide potential technological advancements.
 This CSO may result in the award of prototype projects, which include not only commercially available technologies fueled by commercial or strategic investment, but also concept demonstrations, pilots, and agile development activities improving commercial technologies, existing Government-owned capabilities, or concepts for broad Defense application(s).
 The Government reserves the right to award a contract or an Other Transaction for any purpose, to include a prototype, under this CSO.
 The DAF also reserves the right to award all, part, or none of the proposals received.
 The Federal Government is not responsible for any monies expended by the applicant before award.
 The SBIR/STTR Programs are not substitutes for existing unsolicited proposal mechanisms.
 Unsolicited proposals are not accepted under the AF SBIR/STTR Programs for Phases I or II.